alexhlim/wine-quality/white-wine/md-files/white-wine-quality.md

 ### Assumptions

-1) <b>Binary Dependent Variable</b>: requires the dependent variable to be binary.
+1)<b>Binary Dependent Variable</b>: requires the dependent variable to be binary.
 <br>
 <br>
-2) <b>Samples are i.i.d.</b>: samples should be independent of each other.
+2)<b>Samples are i.i.d.</b>: samples should be independent of each other.
 <br>
 <br>
-3) <b>No Perfect Multicollinearity</b>: there should be no correlation between the independent variables.
+3)<b>No Perfect Multicollinearity</b>: there should be no correlation between the independent variables.
 <br>
 <br>
-4) <b>Linearity of Independent Variables and Log Odds</b>: requires that the independent variables are linearly related to the log odds.
+4)<b>Linearity of Independent Variables and Log Odds</b>: requires that the independent variables are linearly related to the log odds.
 <br>
 <br>
-5) <b>Large Sample Size</b>
+5)<b>Large Sample Size</b>

 **Pros**